ZonitoRBLX/ZonitoCurves/README.md

 	CubicCurve1(Bullet, StartPosition, EndPosition, Rotation, Velocity, Lifetime, HitFunction)

-	Bullet = The part you're moving across the curve StartPosition = The Vector3 position of where the Bullet should start EndPosition = The Vector3 position of where the Bullet should end Rotation = The angle that the curve should base off of... eg: Vector3.new(10,90,0) Velocity = The base speed of the Bullet, integer only pls :)
+	Bullet = The part you're moving across the curve (Instance) StartPosition = The Vector3 position of where the Bullet should start (Position) EndPosition = The Vector3 position of where the Bullet should end (Position) Rotation = The angle that the curve should base off of (Vector3) Velocity = The base speed of the Bullet (Number) Lifetime = How long the Bullet has to finish the curve; if it doesn't finish the curve in this time... it will end the function early (Number)
-	Lifetime = How long the Bullet has to finish the curve; if it doesn't finish the curve in this time... it will end the function early
+ 	LookTo = If the bullet will point towards / look at the next position on the curve.
+(Boolean)
-	HitFunction = The function that will run after the curve is finished, or hits something
+	HitFunction = The function that will run after the curve is finished, or hits something (Function) MoveFunction = The function that will run every time the Bullet moves (Function)

 	Notes: